Skip to main content

 Footnotes

-1. Camarda B., As attacks rise, we ask: how secure is your Hadoop installation?, Naked Security, January 2017
+1. Camarda B., As attacks rise, we ask: how secure is your Hadoop installation?, Sophos News, January 2017

 2. Constantin L., Attackers start wiping data from CouchDB and Hadoop databases, PC World, January 2017